banked/banked-iOS/README.md

 \
 The Banked SDK offers an interface for processing a PaymentSession created using the Banked API.

-You can find more information about Banked in our Developer Docs (https://developer.banked.com/docs/introduction), including a guide on how to set up Payment Sessions.
+You can find more information about Banked in our [Developer Docs](https://developer.banked.com/docs/introduction), including a guide on how to set up Payment Sessions.

 ## Installation
 \